Ex-members of religious group mixed on Barrett nomination | WTOP

 Supreme Court nominee Amy Coney Barrett’s affiliation with the Christian community People of Praise is drawing scrutiny because of what former members and observers describe as its ultraconservative views on women.
 Her defenders say scrutinizing her beliefs and relationship to the mostly Catholic organization is akin to anti-religious bigotry.

-But in interviews with a dozen former members of the organization and graduates of the schools it runs, most told The Associated Press that Barrett’s association with the group should be examined when the Senate takes up her nomination beginning Monday.
+But in interviews with a dozen former members of the organization and graduates of the schools it runs, most told The Associated Press that Barrett’s association with the group should be examined when a Senate committee takes up her nomination beginning Monday.

-Some were proud and excited that one of their own could soon be on the high court, in a position to roll back abortion rights.
+Some were excited that one of their own could soon be on the high court, in a position to roll back abortion rights.

-Others were deeply concerned about that threat, and also about the community’s teachings on gender, gay rights, and other social issues.
-They also raised flags about what they describe as the organization’s authoritarian structure.
+Others were deeply concerned about that threat, and also about the community’s teachings on gender and gay rights, as well as what they describe as its authoritarian structure.

-Some wondered why Barrett has not disclosed or even acknowledged her connection to People of Praise and why the group appeared to try to hide her affiliation by deleting documents from its website.
+Some wondered why Barrett hasn’t disclosed or acknowledged her connection to People of Praise and why the group appeared to try to hide her affiliation by deleting documents from its website.

 “I don’t think membership in the group is disqualifying,” said Rachel Coleman, who left the community in 2010.
-“I think that she needs to be open about it and transparent about it.”
+“I think that she needs to be open about it.”

-The AP has documented extensive ties Barrett and her family have to the community, including that an old directory listed her as being one of the organization’s “handmaids,” now called a “woman leader.”
-She was a trustee of the group’s Trinity Schools, and as a young law student, lived in a house owned by one of its co-founders.
+The AP has documented extensive ties Barrett and her family have to the community, including that an old directory listed her as being one of the organization’s “handmaids,” now called a “woman leader,” and that she was a trustee of the group’s Trinity Schools.

-While it includes people from several Christian denominations, most of its members are Roman Catholic.

-Among its teachings are that men are divinely ordained as the “head” of both the family and faith, and it is the duty of wives to submit to them, according to current and former members.
-People who have been involved in and studied the organization say it is authoritarian and hierarchical, and some former members told AP of practices such as leaders deciding who can date who.
+Among its teachings are that men are divinely ordained as the “head” of the family and faith, and it’s the duty of wives to submit to them, according to current and former members.
+People who have been involved in and studied the organization say it’s authoritarian and hierarchical.
+Some former members told AP of practices such as leaders deciding who can date who.

-The group has a strong communitarian bent.
-It encourages members to live in the same neighborhoods.
-Single people often live with families in the community or together in same-gender communal households, where they pool resources or even turn their paychecks over to be shared, according to articles previously published on the organization’s website, as well as former members.
-People who join the community must sign a “covenant,” in which they pledge love and service to fellow community members and to God.
-Members agree to give at least 5% of their income to the community, according to their website.
+Members must sign a “covenant,” pledging love and service to fellow community members and to God.
+They agree to give at least 5% of their income to the community, according to their website.

-A People of Praise spokesman declined to comment on the current and former members’ views.
+People of Praise spokesman Sean Connolly declined to comment on members’ views and said the organization takes no position on Supreme Court nominees.

-“The People of Praise does not take positions on partisan political matters, legislation, or constitutional interpretation.
-Similarly, we take no position on who should or should not sit on the U.S. Supreme Court,” spokesman Sean Connolly wrote.

-Coleman’s husband grew up in the Muncie, Indiana, branch and when they were dating, she agreed to go “underway,” a multiyear process that members undertake before signing the covenant.
-Coleman said People of Praise offers a strong sense of community that is often missing in modern secular life, and that can be a powerful draw.
+Coleman said People of Praise offers a strong sense of community often missing in modern secular life, and that can be a powerful draw.
+But she said it adheres to troubling gender ideas.
+She notes Barrett chose to join as an adult, leading Coleman to ask what that means about Barrett’s views on gender roles.

-“They really are about living in the community and serving and giving back and helping and building God’s kingdom on earth in a way that’s easy to feel really, really passionate about,” Coleman said.

-But she said the organization adheres to outdated and troubling ideas on gender, such as that a woman’s “spiritual head” is her husband, while a man’s spiritual head is outside the marriage, with a man in the community.
-She wonders why members haven’t pushed for change.

-Barrett grew up in the community, Coleman noted, and as an adult, made the choice to join.

-“What does her membership in People Praise mean that she believes about gender roles?”
-Coleman asked, adding, “She signed on to it.”

-Particularly notable is that Barrett would be replacing the late Justice Ruth Bader Ginsburg, who in her career stood against practices such as women not being able to get credit cards in their own names.
+Barrett would replace the late Justice Ruth Bader Ginsburg, who stood against practices such as women not being able to get credit cards in their own names.

 “It just kind of bothers me to feel like someone’s being put in her seat who signed into the same sort of oppressive gender ideas that Ruth Bader Ginsburg was trying to overturn,” Coleman said.

-She and others said Barrett should make public the covenant she signed to become a member, so people can read for themselves the pledge she made to become a permanent part of the community.
+She and others said Barrett should make public the covenant she signed to become a member.

-Mary Belton thinks Barrett’s history with People of Praise is disqualifying.
-Belton was in 8th grade, around 1990, when she says her family was cast out after her mother came out as gay.
-She said the community they had been so close to in South Bend then shunned them.

-“When we were kicked out, I literally thought that my that my mom was this awful sinner, and she’s going to this literal fiery hell.
-And that if I supported her, that I was going there, too,” Belton said.

 “It’s worrisome.
 It’s who she is,” Belton said.
 “Anyone that I know, including myself, that has grown up in it and has left has had to go through a huge transformation and rewiring of your personhood, of your brain, of your soul and spirit.”

-Cara Wood graduated from Trinity School at Meadow View in Falls Church, Virginia, in 2010.
-She recalled that the school’s views on sexuality were “deeply repressive,” where girls and boys were not allowed to hug or touch.
-Wood said it took her years to realize she was bisexual because “nothing in my environment made it possible that I could be anything but straight.”
+Cara Wood graduated from the organization’s school in Virginia in 2010.
+She recalled that girls and boys were not allowed to hug or touch, and said it took her years to realize she was bisexual because “nothing in my environment made it possible that I could be anything but straight.”

-Wood says she worries about Barrett’s nomination because she recalls Trinity students being encouraged to get the best education they could to then “take positions of power in the community,” such as doctors and lawyers.
-Trinity schools, with small class sizes and a rigorous curriculum, serve grades six through 12, boast of high SAT scores, and national awards.
+Wood recalls Trinity students being encouraged to get the best education they could to then “take positions of power in the community.”

 “They are specifically attempting to influence politics and power in the United States,” Wood said.
 “This is to me why Amy Coney Barrett is so dangerous, because (People of Praise) could not have a bigger win than landing a Supreme Court justice for life.”

-Others pushed back against that idea, saying teachers were trying to get across the idea that students provided with a stellar education had the responsibility to give back to society.
+Others said teachers were only trying to get across the idea that students provided with a stellar education had the responsibility to give back to society.

-Several former members said they opposed Barrett’s nomination in full or in part because it comes under a cloud so late in President Donald Trump’s term.
-Gene Stowe, who left People of Praise on good terms in 2011 and who spent years teaching at the Trinity School in South Bend, said he doesn’t think it’s right for Trump to fill the seat.

-But if Trump does get a pick, Stowe says the best-case scenario is Barrett.

-“She’s smart, and I think she’s reflective,” Stowe said.
-“Because that’s what the People of Praise does to people.
-It makes you deliberative.”

-Others were thrilled by the nomination, without reserve.
-Those included Peter Radosevich, a former longtime member in the Appleton, Wisconsin, branch.
+Peter Radosevich, a former longtime member in the Appleton, Wisconsin, branch, is proud of Barrett’s nomination.
+He said the organization stays away from politics except about abortion.

-He described the community as family oriented and internally focused, and very conservative, in the vein of evangelical Christians.
-The groups stays away from politics, he said, except in one area: abortion.

 “They think it’s a heinous crime, akin to infanticide, Auschwitz,” Radosevich said.

-Susie Lea, a retired Catholic sister who left the Shreveport, Louisiana, branch last year, said she recalled hearing about Barrett within the People of Praise when Barrett’s name was first floated for the Supreme Court two years ago.
-Lea has not met Barrett, but based on what the judge has said publicly and due to her involvement in People of Praise, Lea believes Barrett agrees with her that abortion is wrong and will vote against it if she were on the court.
+Susie Lea, a retired Catholic sister, left the Shreveport, Louisiana, branch last year.
+Based on what the judge has said publicly and due to her involvement in People of Praise, Lea believes Barrett agrees with her that abortion is wrong and will vote against it if she were on the court.

 Lea believes Barrett’s association with People of Praise may have had a hand in her nomination.